-- In the case of blue-collar workers, it is "sufficient" to show that the normal work regime cannot be maintained due to economic reasons. - With regard to white-collar workers, the company must in principle meet stricter pre-conditions, i.e. a 10% reduction in turnover, production or orders or an economic unemployment rate of the bluecollar workers of at least 10%.
+- In the case of blue-collar workers, it is "sufficient" to show that the normal work regime cannot be maintained due to economic reasons. - With regard to white-collar workers, the company must in principle meet stricter pre-conditions.
+Either, there should be a 10% reduction in turnover, production or orders or an economic unemployment rate of the blue-collar workers of at least 10%; or, the company must be recognised by the Minister of Labour as a company in difficulties.

-As far as the white-collar workers are concerned, it can (currently) be very difficult to prove a reduction in turnover, production or orders with 10%, since it is necessary to look at the figures for the last quarter (in this case the last quarter of 2019) and a reduction was not necessarily yet noticeable during that quarter (as there was no coronavirus yet).

-In these circumstances the company can lodge an application to the Minister of Labour in order to obtain a recognition as a company in difficulties on the basis of unforeseeable circumstances which result in the short term in a substantial reduction in turnover, production or the number of orders.
+As far as white-collar workers are concerned, it was for some companies at the moment of the outbreak of the Corona crisis impossible to prove a reduction in turnover, production or orders by 10%.
+After all, at that moment you had to look at the figures for the last quarter of 2019 and logically a reduction was not yet noticeable during that quarter (as there was no coronavirus yet).
+In those circumstances, many companies lodged an application to the Minister of Labour in order to obtain a recognition as a company in difficulties.